quentin-jaquier-sonarsource/AdvSWE_OASS/README.md

 The authentication is handled using JSON Web Tokens; here is how it works:
 - a client needs to hit the `/new-client/` endpoint with his email to be added to the database; he will receive his own JWT in the response
 - on every subsequent request, the client has to add the `Authorization: Bearer <JWT>` header so that he can be authenticated.
 If he fails to do so or the JWT is not valid, he will receive a `403` error

+## Possible 3rd Part Applications

+There are a variety of ways a client could utilize our service.

+1. An app that uses ML to recommend users movies to watch based on their interests.
+   - Such an app might allow users to make watchlists and then based on those watchlists it would recommend more movies in that vein for users to watch.
+   - In this use case, the profile ID would correspond to a user ID.
+   - The app would use our service to group watchlists with users, take care of CRUD operations on those watchlists, and get information on the movies in the watchlists to display to the user (e.g. plot overview)
+2. A film news site that serves many listicles
+   - A Buzzfeed-like site for movies that groups movies based on some conceit (e.g. Scariest Movies of all Time, Best B-movies, Hidden Gems from the 90s, etc.)
+   - In this use case, the profile ID would be used as an article ID or perhaps a theme ID if the site had many listicles under one big theme (e.g. Best movies per decade)
+   - The site would use our service in order to logically group their lists of movies, perform CRUD on these lists, and to display where these movies are available to stream.
+3. A movie director information website
+   - A site dedicated to preserving information about film directors might find our service useful
+   - In this use case, the profile ID would be used as a director ID and each director would have an associated list of movies.
+The site moderators would maintain these lists of movies, using our service to perform CRUD on the lists of movies and rate the movies.
+   - Such a site might use our rating feature in order to determine the highest rated directors of all time based on the average ratings of their movies.